-Language A: literature - standard or higher level
+DP Language A: literature - standard or higher level

-The language A courses are designed for students who have experience using the language under study in an academic context.
-ISA offers the language A: literature course at both the standard and higher levels, in Japanese and English.
-When sufficient enrolment exists, the school considers expanding this offering to other languages (see "Further notes regarding course selection" II).
+ISA offers the language A: literature course at both the standard and higher levels, in English and home languages (SL only) as part of the School-Supported Self-Taught option (see below).
+When sufficient enrolment exists, the school considers expanding this offering to other languages (see Limits on course selection: minimum class size).